Early Graduation Program

 • Students in grade 12 are not eligible to participate in the EGP.

-• Students participating in the EGP must complete all requirements in place for the academic year in which the student intends to graduate
+• Students participating in the EGP must complete all requirements in place for the academic year in which the student intends to graduate.

 • Schools and districts cannot deny students an opportunity to participate in the EGP if all requirements have been met for the academic year in which the student intends to graduate.

-• EGP students must meet the following college readiness exam benchmarks established by the Council on Postsecondary Education (CPE) as required pursuant to 13 KAR 2:020 without the need for remediation: For English, the ACT Benchmark is 18, for reading the ACT Benchmark is 20 and for math the ACT Benchmark is 19.
+• EGP students must meet the following college readiness exam benchmarks established by the Council on Postsecondary Education (CPE) as required pursuant to 13 KAR 2:020 without the need for remediation:

 • EGP students may take part in the state administration of the college entrance exam prior to the junior year, if needed.